Motor Caravan certification

 Type approval is the confirmation that production samples of a design will meet specified performance standards.
 The specification of the product is recorded and only that specification is approved.

-VCA is the designated UK Approval Authority and a Technical Service for all type approvals to automotive EC Directives and ECE Regulations.
+VCA is the designated UK Approval Authority and a Technical Service for all type approvals to automotive EC Directives and UN Regulations.

 Routes to certification

 Until the relevant application date for your particular vehicle category (outlined above), existing national arrangements will be in place.
 However, once the relevant application date applies, the following routes to certification will be available to you: